Hotel and Hospitality Trends

 In the past, there’s been a hesitancy to encourage guests to take steps that can conserve energy.
-People understandably feel that, since they’re paying for their stay, they should be able to do whatever they want with the lights, heating, water and anything else in their room.
+Guests may feel that since they’re paying, they should be able to use lights, heating, water and anything else as they wish.

 The number of hotels that have switched to LED lighting, and added sensor systems to control temperatures, has increased dramatically in the past decade.
 There are good reasons for this: Being conscious of energy efficiency isn’t just good for the environment, it’s great for your bottom line.
 For one thing, you’re spending less on energy, but even more importantly, you’re positively impacting your brand: Almost 75% of millennials surveyed by Nielsen in 2015 said that they were willing to pay extra for sustainability.

-Options like LED lighting, OLED TVs, keycard-controlled lights, and energy efficient laundry machines save you money, and telling your guests about them can build trust.
-Saving on energy is good business sense, but bragging about it is even better marketing.
+Options like LED lighting, OLED TVs, keycard-controlled lights, and energy-efficient laundry machines save you money.
+Informing your guests about them can build trust.
+Saving on energy makes good business sense, sharing your “why” is simply good marketing.

 A growing phenomenon among hospitality trends that is important for larger event spaces is eSports.
-While it might not sound like such a big deal, The League of Legends World Championship Finals was 2018’s biggest tournament by live hours, watched across Twitch and YouTube Gaming, boasting 81.1 million hours watched.
+While it might not sound like such a big deal, The League of Legends World Championship Finals was 2018’s biggest tournament.
+It was watched across Twitch and YouTube Gaming, garnering 81.1 million hours watched.

-These events are also meant to have a high degree of interactivity: attendees aren’t just there to watch, they also expect to be able to play a little too.
-It’s important to give the main event the attention it deserves, but also reserve space for groups to have more informal time together.
+These events are also meant to have a high degree of interactivity.
+Attendees aren’t just there to watch, they also expect to be able to play a little.
+It’s important to give the main event attention it deserves, but also reserve space for groups to gather together.

 Obviously, this is a situation where you are expected to provide plenty of bandwidth.
-Plan ahead, and make sure that you have the flexibility to be able to “turn up the dial” if you start running into any problems.
+Plan ahead, and ensure you have the flexibility to scale bandwidth if needed.

 As the earning power of millennials grows into a larger and larger share of the market, people are looking for ways to cater to their specific needs and tastes.
 By 2020, experts forecast that 50% of all money spent in the travel sector will come out of the pockets of millennials.

 Anticipating this shift, more and more businesses are moving to offer a lifestyle hotel experience.
-Millennials are seeking a unique experience, and this style of hospitality features an emphasis on bolder design choices with spaces set up to mix work and play, alone or in groups.
+Millennials are seeking a unique experience.
+This requires bolder design choices with spaces set up to mix work and play, alone or in groups.

-When making choices that cater to millennials, it’s important to have the technology to back up the design choices you are making.
-They expect to be able to seamlessly transition from their room to the lobby or the bar, and bring their devices with them on the go.
+When making choices that cater to millennials, it’s important to have the right technology.
+They expect to seamlessly transition from their room to the lobby or the bar, and bring their devices with them.

 These insights also apply to millennials in your own workforce.
 The trick is to find ways to adapt the tools that they already use every day to work for productivity.
-Things like video chat, mobile, and social are all tools which millennials already have a high fluency with that can be useful for getting work done.
+Things like video chat, mobile, and social are all tools which millennials will appreciate and use.

 Other technology hospitality trends are on the horizon.
 They include; The use of robotics, the introduction of blockchain for a variety of purposes including accepting payment in cryptocurrencies, and increased use of biometrics for security.